plone/documentation/docs/install/create-project-cookiecutter-volto.md

 This chapter describes the usage of the currently experimental {term}`cookiecutter` project [`cookiecutter-volto`](https://github.com/plone/cookiecutter-volto/).
 The development of this add-on is done in isolation using {term}`pnpm` workspaces, {term}`mrs-developer`, and other Volto core improvements.
+It only works with pnpm and Volto 18 (currently alpha) and only supports frontend development.
+So you can develop your Plone 6 frontend using latest and advanced technologies.

 (create-a-project-with-cookiecutter-volto-experimental-prerequisites-label)=